sictweb/bti425-2020/graded-work/assign1.md

 In the following sub-sections, guidance will be given to enable you to iteratively and sucessfully complete each of the five interaction components.

-The following guidance assumes that your Heroku + Atlas hosted web service works, fully and completely.
+The following guidance assumes that your Heroku + Atlas hosted web API works, fully and completely.

-> If you need some guidance to complete that task, review the [week 1](/notes/week01) and [week 2](/notes/week02) notes.
+> If you need some guidance to complete that task, review the [week 1](/notes/week01) and [week 2](/notes/week02) notes and code examples.
-> Remember the [WebAPIv2-OneEntity](https://github.com/sictweb/bti425/tree/master/Week_02) code example too.

-In your functions that make requests to the web service, make sure that you use the Fetch API.
+In your functions that make requests to the web API, make sure that you use the Fetch API.

 <br>